tylerharter/cs301-projects/spring19/p6/README.md

 For this question we try to find wineries which are in direct competition with each other.
 By direct competition we mean the wineries which have the most number of wine varieties in common.
-Output the winery name which is a direct competitor to `Grand Pacific` and also output its ppd ratio.
-You can output these as a list with the winery name at index 0 and the ppd ratio at index 1.
+Return the winery name which is a direct competitor to `Grand Pacific` and also return its ppd ratio.
+You can return these as a list with the winery name at index 0 and the ppd ratio at index 1.